Inflectra/rapise-documentation/scorm/js_basic/README.md

 ## Operators

-Every variable in JavaScript is casted automatically so any operator between two variables will always give some kind of result.
+Every variable in JavaScript is type casted automatically so any operator between two variables will always give some kind of result.

 ### The addition operator